 What are the primary challenges they face on a regular basis?

 How will we overcome their challenges and accomplish their goals?

 What are the products or services that will provide the benefits they seek?

 Why wouldn’t they want to purchase this product/service?

 When designing your audience segments, be careful not to just list characteristics.
 It’s easy to fall into the habit of listing out facts and forgetting to address aspirations and areas for improvement.
-You might also consider adding blocks for “communication channels used by this segment” or “common language used by this segment” so as not to use the same marketing tactics across the board.
+You might also consider adding blocks for “communication channels used by this segment” or “common language used by this segment” so as not to use the same digital marketing tactics across the board.

 Building a content strategy centered around audience segments will ensure you are accurately tailoring messaging to their specific needs and desires.
 By doing your research, having meaningful discussions with new and old clients, identifying their motivations, and developing strong audience segments, you can be sure to create a content strategy that will cultivate trust and set you apart as leaders that care.